Vincent-Louis-DGA/Plasma/C/Example/readme.txt

 A simple Plasma 32-bit MIPS makefile project.

-Application transmits "Hello World" out of the UART, writes value of switches to LEDS and transmits value of switches out UART.
+Application transmits "Hello World" out of the UART, writes value of switches to LEDs and transmits value of switches out UART.
+It then enters an infinite loop of listening to the UART and echoing back to the UART and the LEDs.

 Upon successful compilation there are two outputs of interest:
 1) Example.bin:		the program binary that would be transmitted to the boot loader via UART.
 In this case, BOOT_OFFSET